Downsizing Helps You Set Limits as You Move to a Smaller Home

 - Follow the one-year rule for downsizing

-- When you are going through your belongings, you haven’t used items in a year or more, it is highly likely that you won’t use it next year either.
-Your cherished keepsakes are not included in this.
+- If you haven’t used items in a year or more, it is highly likely that you won’t use them next year either.

 - Keep items that can go to your grandchildren or your children or re-home meaningful items

-- Keep the belongings that you are already planning to give to your grandchildren or children can be placed in clear storage bins to be easily shared and stored.
+- Belongings that you are already planning to give to your grandchildren or children can be placed in clear storage bins to be easily shared and stored.

-- If you have belongings that you have no use for but know that someone else would love, gift it to that person.
-Let someone else enjoy what use to give you joy.
+- If you have belongings that you have no use for but know that someone else would love, gift them to that person.
+Consider donating items to a non-profit.

 - Take inventory of belongings that you don’t mind giving to family

-- Create a list of items you want to get rid of before you move.
-Send your family an email to come get whatever items they want from the list before you toss them or sell them.
+- Create a list of items you want to unburden yourself with before you move.
+Send your family an email and ask them to take the items they want from the list before you donate or sell them.

 - Digitize what you can to free up physical space